MihaiOpenGL/My-FFT-Ocean-Scattering-Sky/README.md

 For the last 2 models the clouds can be enabled or disabled.

-a.2) Moving sun
+a.2) #Moving sun

 Sun can be moved using the mouse, see the AllowChangeDirWithMouse option or move itself see the option IsDynamic.
 InitialTheta and InitialPhi options represent the initial position of the sun.
 The values should be provided in degrees (internally are converted to radians).

-b) Ocean
+b) ##Ocean

-Ocean is rendered as infinite using a special tehnique called projected grid.
+Ocean is rendered as infinite using a special technique called projected grid.
 More info in the source code.

 There is only one ocean type, but it grid may vary.

-b.1) Grid types:
+b.1) #Grid types:
 Possible types are:
 * GridWorldSpace - grid is projected from post-perspective space to world space.
 * GridScreenSpace - grid is projected from screen space to world space.